Paignton railway station: Location

 The station is sandwiched between two level crossings.
 At the north (Torquay) end of the station is the busy crossing over Torbay Road.
 It has a footbridge to allow people to cross the line on foot when the crossing is closed for a train to pass.
 At the opposite end is the quieter Paignton South (colloquially Sands Road) crossing, which is used when trains are running on to the carriage sidings or when the heritage line to Kingswear is in operation; consequently, the two lines over this crossing are operated as single tracks with trains running in either direction on both.

 Both platforms have step-free access; passengers unable to use the footbridge are able to pass from one platform to the other over the Torbay Road level crossing at the north end of the platforms.

 Platform layout

-Most trains both arrive and depart from platform 2.
+Most trains arrive and depart from platform 2.
 If a train is not returning immediately towards Newton Abbot, it may arrive at platform 1 and continue over Sands Road Level Crossing into the carriage sidings, returning later to platform 2.
 This is because there is no crossover which allows passenger trains to start northwards from platform 1.
 It is possible for short trains to shunt out of platform 1 towards Newton Abbot and return to platform 2 when it is vacant.

-The Dartmouth Steam Railway has its own independent platform and entrance on the south side of the station.
+The Dartmouth Steam Railway has its own independent platform and entrance on the south-east side of the station.
 Their locomotives are coaled in the shunting neck adjacent to the approach road but the shed is at the far end of the station.